 If you’re struggling with this yourself, you’ll love learning these easy tactics for how to read to a toddler!

-- Read while holding them.
+Read while holding them.

 When we read like this he seems most interested and involved.
 Sometimes he cuddles into my neck since he’s sleepy, but he rarely try to squirm away.

-- Read while they play.
+Read while they play.

 Sometimes he brings me different books to read to him, stands close by to look at the pages for a page or two, then goes back to playing.
 And in case you doubt that this effort is worthwhile, he actually does get upset if I stop.

-- Read when they’re stuck somewhere.
+Read to your toddler when they’re stuck somewhere.

 While he plays in the tub, I like to read longer books that actually interest me a bit, since I don’t really want to show him the pages and risk them going into the tub.

 Read what they love!

 There are so many books out there for kids.
 If your kid shows an interest in a topic, do a quick Amazon search on the topic!
 You’ll find tons of books on the topic that are more likely to interest them.
 You can also always check your local library – this is a great way to get THEM to chose the books as well!

-- Read what they are “reading”.
+Read what they are “reading”.

 Sometimes I look over and Ryan has a book open, babbling and turning pages.
 I use this to my advantage and read whatever page he is on to him.

-- Remember, any small amount counts!
+Remember, any small amount counts!

 If Ryan will sit in my lap for a page or two before squirming away (and often taking the book with him) I’ll take it.
 Reading to a toddler is hard, so the sheer fact that I’m impressing upon him that we value reading is important to me.

 Do you find reading to a toddler difficult?
 What are some of your favorite books to share with them?
 How do you keep reading to your squirmiest littles?
 Let me know in the comments!